 How To Automate Google Search With Python

 These Python libraries will make scraping search results from Google a piece of cake.
-With a few lines of code, you will get first n Google search results.
-You can also use Selenium or BeautifulSoup for automating Google searches, but that would require more effort and understanding of how web scraping works in Python.
+With a few lines of code, you will get the first “n” Google search results.

 Also ReadSending Emails Using Python With Image And PDF Attachments